Puneethgr/Advanced-String-Manipulation-Problem/README.md

 1. A string input from the user (within one single line)

-2. Left width, Right width and Middle width
+2. Left width, Right width and Total width

 Rules: